 Halloween is just around the corner and things are getting rather spooky in Red Dead Redemption 2.

 While it's entirely possible that these encounters are simply glitches, the sudden appearance of the living dead has led some players to believe developer Rockstar Games intentionally dropped them in the game to tease even more zombie content - which could mean an Undead Nightmare mode is coming to Red Dead Redemption 2.
+If so, you won't need Red Dead Redemption 2 cheats to make the dead rain from the sky.

 - Red Dead Online: latest news, updates and multiplayer features